awslabs/seed-farmer/docs/getting-started/quick-start.md

 toolchainRegion: <REPLACE WITH REGION>  # The toolchain region
 forceDependencyRedeploy: True
 groups:
-    - name: group1   # A Logical name of the moduel group
+    - name: group1   # A Logical name of the module group
       path: simple-modules.yaml   # the module definition via relative path
 targetAccountMappings:
     - alias: primary
-      accountId: <REPLACE WITH ACCCOUNT IT>  # The target account the module will go to
+      accountId: <REPLACE WITH ACCOUNT IT>  # The target account the module will go to
       default: true
       regionMappings:
         - region: <REPLACE WITH REGION> # The target region the module will go to